• Skip to primary navigation

 • How to Delete Texts and iMessages on Your Mac

-• Here are the Biggest Changes to Messages and FaceTime in iOS 12
+• Here Are the Biggest Changes to Messages and FaceTime in iOS 12

 • Do You Keep Missing Messages and Calls?
 Here’s How to Fix It

-What is a Group iMessage According to Apple?
+What Is a Group iMessage, According to Apple?

-1. Group iMessage–all participant messages are sent from Apple devices using an Apple ID with iMessage turned on.
-You see all responses group iMessage chat on iPhone
+1. Group iMessage: All messages are sent from Apple devices using an Apple ID with iMessage turned on. iMessage supports photos and videos as well as texts.

-2. Group MMS–group participants send messages from Apple devices and non-Apple devices.
-Group MMS supports photos and videos as well as texts.
-You see all responses MMS group chat in Message App iPhone
+2. Group MMS: Participants send messages from a mix of Apple devices and non-Apple devices.
+Like iMessage, Group MMS also supports photos and videos as well as texts.

 How to Create an iMessage Group Chat